Before you begin, WARM UP!

 Here’s my rings tutorial video for starting with lots of speed:

 2) Once you grab the next ring, PULL your back arm down (ring #1), RELEASE and you will fly to the next ring.

-If you’re losing a lot of speed even though you’re pulling, it’s very likely that you’re pulling both arms.
-Remember, you’re only pulling the back arm down.
-When you grab the ring, your arm stays straight.
-So in other words, one arm is pulling and the other stays straight.
+If you’re immediately losing speed even though you’re pulling, it’s very likely that you’re pulling both arms.
+Remember, you’re only supposed to be pulling the back arm down.
+The ring that grabs the ring stays straight.
+So in other words, one arm is always pulling while the other stays straight.

 3) Now all you need to do is add a KICK to the pull so your legs don’t hang like dead weight.
 So it’s ultimately a PULL AND KICK motion that gets you flying.